mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ### mPlane PKI for WebSockets

-The clients and components within an mPlane domain generally share a single certificate issuer, specific to a single mPlane domain.
-Issuing a certificate to a client or component then grants it membership within the domain.
-Any client or component within the domain can then communicate with components and clients within that domain.
-In a domain containing one or more supervisors, all clients and components within the domain can connect to a supervisor.
-This deployment pattern can be used to scale mPlane domains to large numbers of clients and components without needing to specifically configure each client and component identity at the supervisor.
+The Clients and Components within an mPlane domain generally share a single certificate issuer, specific to a single mPlane domain.
+Issuing a certificate to a Client or Component then grants it membership within the domain.
+Any Client or Component within the domain can then communicate with Components and Clients within that domain.
+In a domain containing one or more supervisors, all Clients and Components within the domain can connect to a supervisor.
+This deployment pattern can be used to scale mPlane domains to large numbers of Clients and Components without needing to specifically configure each Client and Component identity at the supervisor.

 In the case of interdomain federation, where supervisors connect to each other, each supervisor will have its own issuer.
 In this case, each supervisor must be configured to trust each remote domain's issuer, but only to identify that domain's supervisor.
-This compartmentalization is necessary to keep one domain from authorizing clients within another domain.
+This compartmentalization is necessary to keep one domain from authorizing Clients within another domain.

 ### Capability Advertisement for WebSockets

-When a connection is first established between a client and a component, regardless of whether the client or the component initiates the connection, the component sends an envelope containing all the capabilities it wishes to advertise to the client, based on the client's identity.
+When a connection is first established between a Client and a Component, regardless of whether the Client or the Component initiates the connection, the Component sends an envelope containing all the Capabilities it wishes to advertise to the Client, based on the Client's identity.

 ### mPlane Link and Export URLs for WebSockets

-Components acting as WebSockets servers (for client-initiated connection establishment) are identified in the Link sections of capabilities and receipts by URLs with the `wss:` schema.
-Similarly, clients acting as WebSockets servers (for component-initated connection establishment) are identified in the Link sections of specifications by URLs with the `wss:` schema.
+Components acting as WebSockets servers (for Client-initiated connection establishment) are identified in the Link sections of Capabilities and receipts by URLs with the `wss:` schema.
+Similarly, Clients acting as WebSockets servers (for Component-initated connection establishment) are identified in the Link sections of Specifications by URLs with the `wss:` schema.

-When the `wss:` schema appears in the export section of the capability, this represents the component's willingness to establish a WebSockets connection over which mPlane result messages will be pushed.
-A `wss:` schema URL in a specification export section, similarly, directs the component to the WebSockets server to push results to.
+When the `wss:` schema appears in the export section of the Capability, this represents the Component's willingness to establish a WebSockets connection over which mPlane Result messages will be pushed.
+A `wss:` schema URL in a Specification export section, similarly, directs the Component to the WebSockets server to push Results to.

-Path information in WebSockets URLs is presently unused by the mPlane protocol, but path information MUST be conserved. mPlane clients and components acting as WebSockets servers can use path information as they see fit, for example to separate client and component workflows on the same server (as on a supervisor), to run mPlane and other protocols over WebSockets on the same server, and/or to pass cryptographic tokens for additional context separation or authorization purposes.
+Path information in WebSockets URLs is presently unused by the mPlane protocol, but path information MUST be conserved. mPlane Clients and Components acting as WebSockets servers can use path information as they see fit, for example to separate Client and Component workflows on the same server (as on a supervisor), to run mPlane and other protocols over WebSockets on the same server, and/or to pass cryptographic tokens for additional context separation or authorization purposes.
 Future versions of the mPlane protocol